Plebian-Linux/quartz64-images/README.md

 ## TODO:

 * get u-boot working (duh)
-* integrate debos into the GitHub actions workflow
 * create a user other than root, add them to some groups, etc.
 * repository-ing the kernel packages
     * pushing the packages from the pipeline to a repository